Documentation Index

 });

-In a single page application branch, the type: ‘init’ method will still work as a page change trigger even though page is not technically changing.
+In a single-page application branch, the type: 'init' method will still work as a page change trigger even though the page is not technically changing.
 You need to push at least the page type and initialization method in every virtual page change so that the correct page type is set and the page view event is sent.

-Your user data (attributes, currency, cart) will be preserved along with the branch and you can update it whenever you want.
-However, we advise you to use the user data along with others to keep the integration simple.
+Your user data (attributes, currency, cart) will be preserved along with the branch, and you can update it at any time.
+However, we advise you to use the user data alongside other data to keep the integration simple.

 Add to cart and remove from cart

-The type: ‘add_to_cart' and type: ‘remove_from_cart' methods update the user's cart information according to user’s action and sends the related event to Insider: add to cart (item_added_to_cart) or remove from cart (item_removed_from_cart).
+The type: 'add_to_cart' and type: 'remove_from_cart' methods update the user's cart information based on the user’s action and send the corresponding event to Insider One: add to cart (item_added_to_cart) or remove from cart (item_removed_from_cart).

 While pushing these two events, you must follow the data table below for data types and requirements.